2010–11 Ashes series: Second Test

-Early on the third morning, Kevin Pietersen reached his first century since March 2009 before Cook was out for 148.
-Supported first by Paul Collingwood (42) and then Ian Bell (68 not out), Pietersen reached the second double-century of his career.
-Pietersen was finally out for a Test-best 227 before England declared on 5/620.
+Early on the third morning, Pietersen reached his first century since March 2009 before Cook was out for 148.
+Supported first by Paul Collingwood (42) and then Ian Bell (68 not out), Pietersen then reached the second double-century of his career and made a Test-best 227 before England declared on 5/620.
 This was the first time that the England team had passed the 500 run mark in successive innings in the Ashes and left Australia needing 375 runs to make England bat again.

-Australia began batting early on day four and started a fightback before losing the wicket of Michael Clarke (80) off the last ball of the day from Pietersen's part-time off-spin.
-Although Hussey completed a half-century, England took the final six wickets in the final morning session to win by an innings and 71 runs, beginning with Steven Finn taking the key wicket of Hussey by getting him into a mistake on a pull shot that went to Anderson at mid-on.
-Anderson then claimed the next two, including notably Ryan Harris on a first-ball LBW.
+Australia began batting early on day four and started a fightback.
+Watson made 51, meaning half centuries in both innings, before Finn had him caught by Strauss at slip and Clarke made 80 before Pietersen's part-time off-spin had him caught by Cook at short leg off the last ball of the day.
+Although Hussey completed a half-century, England took the final six wickets in the final morning session to win by an innings and 71 runs, beginning with Finn taking the key wicket of Hussey for 52 by getting him to miscue a pull shot to Anderson at mid-on.
+Anderson then claimed the next two, including notably Harris on a first-ball LBW.
 With two first-ball ducks, Harris became only the second Australian in Test cricket to earn a king pair (the first being Adam Gilchrist against India in Kolkata in 2000–01).
-Swann then provided the finishing touch with his 10th five-wicket haul in Tests and first against Australia by claiming the last three wickets of North, Doherty and Siddle; the wicket of North was originally not called but confirmed LBW by DRS.
+Swann then provided the finishing touch with his 10th five-wicket haul in Tests and first against Australia by claiming the last three wickets of North lbw (originally not called but reversed upon review by DRS) and Doherty and Siddle both bowled.
 The result was the 100th time England had beaten Australia in a Test match.